gaehlerm/SoftwareEngineering/README.md

 get_post_code("Zurich")
 ```

+But as you'll learn in a second, you should never use strings unless you have to.
 Instead each town should be an object containing a corresponding function.
 Note that for this simple example at dict would suffice as well.

 ```py
 class Zurich: